13 Critical Questions to Ask Your Doctor Before Taking Pain Meds

 What triggers my pain symptoms?

 If your pain isn’t coming from an obvious source—a sore neck from a car accident, say, or broken leg from a skiing snafu—try to pinpoint the trouble by keeping a pain journal, says Jeremy Allen, DO, a family medicine doctor in Birmingham, Alabama.
 Record what you were doing and what was happening around the onset of pain.
 “Even things as simple as a shift in your diet, a reduction in the amount or quality of sleep you get, or amount of stress you’re under can impact your level of pain,” says Dr. Allen.
-See how you can beat nighttime pain.
+(Learn how to use a pain scale to assess your pain.)

 What is my diagnosis?